- Chassis # WBSDE9344YBZ94733

 Fast forward to August of 2018, and the M5 found itself at BMW of Mt.
 Kisco again for an oil change and a general inspection.
 In February of 2019, German Ingenuity Auto Repair Inc. in Bedford Hills, NY, gave the car a thorough service that included fluids and filters, new mass air flow sensors, left rear upper control arm, drive + AC belt, ignition switch, oil separators, windshield molding, power steering hoses, and valve cover gaskets.
 In December of 2021, BMW of Darien, CT, took over for the fluid and filter change along with a new power steering return line from the cooler to the reservoir.

 After over 20 years of being loved and enjoyed by the same family, the car was sold through a broker to its second and current owner in December of 2021 with under 30,000 miles on the odometer.
 Shortly after purchase, the new owner had the entire car treated to full PPF coverage at a cost of $6,800.
-It is reported by the current owner to be all original paint under the PPF, but due to the nature of the coating we are unable to verify this fact.
+It is reported by the current owner to be all original paint under the PPF, but due to the nature of the coating we are unable to verify this fact though paint meter readings from the previous owner before the wrap are provided in the photo gallery.
 It was frequently serviced at Rennsport Automotive in Bedford Hills, NY, like in May of 2022, when a new immobilizer was installed and the keys were reprogrammed.
 At some point during this time, the stock head unit was replaced with a very OEM-looking Dynavin N7-E39 PRO radio navigation system, and the OEM unit was carefully placed in a box and kept with the car.
 The last service record on file dates to September of 2022, when the M5 received new tires and a right rear wheel repair at ACG Tuning in Stratford, CT, with 31,505 miles on the odometer.

 As it sits, this E39 M5 is an extremely low-mileage and well-maintained example finished in a desirable and uncommon color combination.
 While today’s traffic seems to be largely comprised of neutral colors, the new owner can rest assured knowing that this Oxford Green example will stand out in the same way it did when it rolled off the showroom floor.
 With a one-family ownership history until 2021, this car presents a unique opportunity to be one of the few caretakers of an appreciating modern classic.